 Mayoral veto authority is specified in the state laws relating to each city classification or is determined by local charter.
 In first class cities, the mayor's veto authority is specified in the city charter.
 In second class cities, the mayor may veto an ordinance, but the mayor's veto can be overridden by five members of the council.
 In code cities, the mayor may veto ordinances, but the mayor's veto can be overridden by a majority plus one of the entire council membership.
 Town mayors do not have a veto power.

 Many mayor-council cities have hired professional city administrators (sometimes also called chief administrative officers or CAOs) to serve under the mayor and assist with administrative and policy-related duties.
-By doing so, these cities seek to gain the benefits of professional management, allowing the mayor to focus greater attention on policy development, political leadership roles or their own livelihood.
+By doing so, these cities seek to gain the benefits of professional management, allowing the mayor to focus greater attention on policy development, political leadership roles, or their own livelihood.
 Below are a number of examples of cities that have established city administrators and the duties assigned to them.
 Also, see our list of cities and towns with administrator positions.

 Under the council-manager statutes, the city council is prohibited from interfering with the manager's administration.
 The city manager, however, is directly accountable to and can be removed by a majority vote of the council at any time.

 The council-manager form is based on the model of a business with a board of directors that appoints a chief executive officer.
 Another familiar public example is the school board-superintendent relationship.